srekoble/slider-mixin/README.md

 ## How it works

-Pure slider contain 1 core mixin `pure-slider` with 2 arguments:
+Pure slider contain one core mixin `pure-slider` with 2 arguments:

 * Slides
 * Time (duration of each slide)